micromata/Baumeister/README.md

 	- add vendor prefixes
 	- optimize images (lossless)
 	- start a local server
-	- keep browsers in sync
+	- keep browsers in sync for testing
 	- delete unused CSS (optional)
 	- release new versions
 	- and more.